Vanilla-OS/documentation/docs/vso/index.md

 ## What can it do?

-`vso` can be used for various purposes like scheduling or triggering updates and scheduling tasks in your Vanilla OS installation.
+`vso` can be used for various purposes like scheduling or triggering tasks such as updates in your Vanilla OS installation.

-`vso` helps you stay productive by providing customizable options for creating automated workflows and tasks which can trigger a specific event or action on a particular occasion.
+`vso` helps you stay productive by providing customizable options for creating automated workflows and tasks which can trigger a specific event or an action on a particular occasion.

 ## Naming